MIT conducts research to make AI smarter

 Gerard

 Gerard works as an AI consultant and manager.
-With extensive experience at large organizations, he can quickly unravel a problem and work towards a solution.
-Combined with an economic background, he ensures business‑responsible decisions
+With extensive experience at large organizations, he can unravel a problem very quickly and work toward a solution.
+Combined with an economic background, he ensures business‑responsible choices.